jdee/violation/README.md

 Violation is an iOS framework you can build and import as an external dependency to any iOS project.
 Building iOS frameworks is new in Xcode 6.
 You cannot build Violation directly with Xcode 5 or lower.
-Xcode 6 is required. (*Warning:* There is a bug in Xcode6-Beta3 involving iOS frameworks and modules.
-The result is that you cannot build with the latest version of Xcode.
-Use Xcode6-Beta2 until the bug is fixed.
-But see below under Other versions of Xcode for a manual workaround.)
+Xcode6-Beta4 is required.

 Violation requires iOS 6.0 or higher.

+Swift requires iOS 7.0 or higher.
+Use the Objective-C demo on an iOS 6 device.

 Quick demo
 ==========

-1. Open the Violation.xcworkspace file in this directory using Xcode6-Beta2, either by double-clicking the file or using File > Open in Xcode.
+1. Open the Violation.xcworkspace file in this directory using Xcode6-Beta4, either by double-clicking the file or using File > Open in Xcode.
 The workspace contains projects to build the framework and two demos.
 2. In the upper left-hand corner of Xcode, select the app you want to run (ViolationDemo-ObjC